uvarc/rc-website/content/userinfo/hpc/software/rstudio.md

 # Overview
 RStudio Server is a web-based interface to RStudio -- a development environment for R programming.

 Research Computing provides a web portal where RStudio Server can be accessed on the HPC system.
 However, to use RStudio Server, you must have an account on UVA HPC.
-Instructions for setting up an acccount can be found [here](/userinfo/hpc/#get-started).
+Instructions for setting up an account can be found [here](/userinfo/hpc/#get-started).

 # Accessing RStudio Server